By Junko Fujita and Kazunori Takada

 The most badly damaged reactors are No. 3 and 4, which were both hit by explosions last week.

-If the cooling pumps cannot restart, drastic measures may be needed like burying the plant in sand and concrete.
+may be needed like burying the plant in sand and concrete.

 Some expatriates, tourists and local residents have fled Tokyo over radiation fears.
 Those who remain are subdued but not panicked.